baby scan and gender disappointment,

 3. Journal about it

-Grab pen a paper, turn the ‘thinking mode’ off, and simply offload all your emotions.
+Grab pen a paper, turn your brain off, and write without censoring yourself.

 You can also try these powerful journaling prompts: